 Preparing for the Handover – Not at the Last Second

-- Did you change something in the apartment that needs to be changed back?
+- Have you changed anything in the apartment that you need to undo?

 Change Things back: Yes or No?

 In principle, all installations that you have made yourself or voluntarily taken over from the previous tenant must be removed.
 This includes, for instance, self-adhesive hooks, cupboard paper, your own wallpaper or carpets as well as painted walls.